faithfrings/seababel/README.md

 ![](SeaBABEL_logo.png)

-**Custom color palettes inspired by the Marine Bioacoustics and Behavioral Ecology Lab (SeaBABEL)**
-University of New Hampshire
+**Custom color palettes developed from the Marine Bioacoustics and Behavioral Ecology Lab (SeaBABEL) logo at the University of New Hampshire.**

 The `seababel` package provides a custom discrete and continuous color palette designed for use with base R or `ggplot2` visualizations.